lmrs2/ct_choose/README.md

 ```

 This function returns `valTrue` if `condition` is true, else `valFalse`, and does so in constant time.
-The X86_64 backend will compile this function into a `CMOV` after other optimizations have run.
+The X86_64 backend will compile this function into a `CMOV` after other optimizations have run: this should ensure that
+the transformation is *not* altered.

 For other backends, there is a default
-implementation as `return (trueVal & ~condition) | (falseVal & condition)` with condition={0,1}.
+implementation as `return (trueVal & ~condition) | (falseVal & condition)` with `condition={0,1}`.
-Unlike the x86_64, this transformation happens at the end of the IR passes, and just before the backend passes.
+Unlike the x86_64, this transformation happens after other IR passes have run, but before the backend passes have: this means IR
+passes will not alter the transformation, but there is a risk the backend optimizations will.

 For more information, refer to the paper "What you get is what you C: Controlling side effects in mainstream C compilers"
 available at [TODO].